vlunic00/SplitGo/README.md

 ## Implemented functionalities

-The app currently let's preview 2 bus route's using Google Maps API and drawing vectors on a canvas overlaying it.
+-The app currently let's preview 2 bus route's using Google Maps API and drawing vectors on a canvas overlaying it.
 The idea is to eventualy pull this data from a database, rather than having it hardcoded in.

-There is a mockup login/register window.
+-There is a mockup login/register window.

 ## Project idea